Men of Character

-Phi Sig supports your success, both in school and after graduation.
-As an undergrad, members strive for excellence in all aspects of life, a balanced approach pairing high scholastics with a quality social life.
-Because we rely on each other, members develop great friendships, and are therefore careful about whom we ask to join.
+Phi Sig supports your success, at school and after graduation.
+As students, members strive for excellence in all aspects of life, balancing high scholastics with a quality social life.
+Because we rely on each other, members develop great friendships.
+We are selective about whom we ask to join.
 You won't find an entire high school class transplanted here.
 Nor do we fit a predictable mold.
 We're individuals, sharing an enthusiasm for the challenge and excitement of our growing fraternity.
 Most of us work our way through college, but we all work hard - at life.
 We consider a prospective member's character and how we can best help him, and benefit from him - because support goes both ways.
-We're cooperative, in a deeper sense, because we follow the Golden Rule.
 Our alumni play a big role at Phi Sig, providing scholarships, mentoring, and job connections to many of our active and graduating members.

-We're open for informal recruitment, and our summer pledge class is growing.
-Phi Sig welcomes guests and prospective new members to stop by for a visit at various social events all summer.
-Call Marc for calendar dates and a personal tour, at (651) 260-2200, or write to finkx206 (at) umn.edu .
-We'll answer your questions and make a few introductions to upperclassmen.
-Prospective new members can participate in all the activities of the chapter except for our formal meetings, and may soon join these after initiation later this Fall.
+We're open for informal recruitment, with Fall, Spring and Summer pledge classes.
+Phi Sig welcomes guests and prospective new members to stop by for a visit at various social events through the year.
+Call Colin Atkinson for calendar dates and a personal tour, at (651) 285-7661, or write to atkin340 (at) umn.edu , or reach Michael Bjork at (507) 261-6434 or bjork225 (at) umn.edu.
+These two rush leaders will answer your questions and make a few introductions to upperclassmen.
+Prospective new members can participate in all the activities of the chapter except for our formal meetings.

-In a recent survey of our members, the top benefits listed were "close bonds between brothers" and "major alumni support and networking."
+In a recent survey of our members, the top benefits listed were "close bonds between brothers" and "major alumni support and job networking."
 Our chapter provides members a place to rest, eat and study between classes.
 On the weekends, enjoy a party or game with us.
-Newly remodeled, you'd be proud to call Phi Sig home, among your brothers in the chapter.
-We've been here 105 years; because we own our building, living here cheaper than the dorms.
-Our convenient location can't be beat, close to Dinkytown and Stadium Village.
-Seriously, living in is soooo much more comfortable than dorm life - choose it, if you can: At this writing, summer occupancy is full.
-We only have 12 beds left for Fall live-ins, available to members and pledges on a first-come, first served basis.
-Non live-ins are called townies, and can enjoy the privileges of membership while living in the dorms or an apartment.
+Newly remodeled, you'll be proud to call Phi Sig's Tudor mansion your home, living among your brothers in the heart of campus.
+We've been here 107 years.
+Living at Phi Sig is cheaper than the dorms and FAR cheaper -- and closer -- than the average apartment.
+Seriously, sharing the whole house is soooo much more comfortable than cramped dorm life - choose it, if you can.
+At this writing, we have just 10 beds left for Fall live-ins, available to members and pledges on a first-come, first served basis.
+Non live-ins are called townies, and can enjoy the privileges of membership while living in a dorm or an apartment.

 For more information, download our prospective member information sheet here.